7 Generalization

 Even if you find a model that perfectly predicts identically distributed data, the models can’t be used.
 No application comes with a data distribution anywhere identical to this mess.

-In general, to generalize from training to application, you want the data-generating process to look as similar as possible.
-It’s difficult.
+In general, to generalize from training to application, you want the data-generating process considered in training to be as similar as possible to the one during deployment.
+It is difficult.
 The world is even messier than what we described here and there are many more challenges to generalization in practice:

 • Distribution Shifts: Imagine someone building a pneumonia classifier before COVID-19.
-COVID introduced a new type of pneumonia and due to lockdowns and social distancing other types of pneumonia occurred less frequently.
+COVID introduced a new type of pneumonia and due to lockdowns and social distancing, other types of pneumonia occurred less frequently.
 A massive distribution shift may worsen the performance of existing models.
-Distribution shifts are discussed in Chapter 13.
+Distribution shifts are discussed in Chapter 11.

 • Using an unsuitable evaluation metric: While this may not show up in a low test error, picking a metric that doesn’t reflect the application task well will result in a model that transfers poorly to the real-world setting.

-Generalization to predict other data is one thing, but especially in science we often want to generalize insights from the model to the phenomenon we are studying.
+Generalization to predict other data is one thing, but especially in science you often want to generalize insights from the model to the phenomenon you are studying.
 In more statistical terms this is about generalizing from a data sample to a larger population.
-A theme that is less spoken about in machine learning, but something we have to talk about.

-If a researcher studies a phenomenon, say, the effect of fertilizer on almond yield (like Zhang et al. (2019)), using machine learning and interpretability techniques, they also generalize.
+When a researcher studies a phenomenon using machine learning and interpretability, such as the effect of fertilizers on almond yield (like [16]), they are also generalizing.
 They generalize, explicitly or implicitly, from their model and data to a larger context.
-Quoting from the abstract of Zhang et al. (2019):
+Quoting from the abstract of [16]:

 We also identified several key determinants of yield based on the modeling results.
 Almond yield increased dramatically with the orchard age until about 7 years old in general, and the higher long-term mean maximum temperature during April–June enhanced the yield in the southern orchards, while a larger amount of precipitation in March reduced the yield, especially in northern orchards.